 A combination of genetics, nutrition, and environmental toxins come together to form the risk factors for baldness.
 But genetics really seems to rule the roost here.

-It is estimated that approximately 80% of men and up to 50% of women will be affected by androgenic alopecia. [ref] Other estimates put the percentage a little lower, but in general, most estimates show that 50% or more of men are losing their hair by age 50.
+Estimates show approximately 80% of men and up to 50% of women will be affected by androgenic alopecia. [ref] Other estimates put the percentage a little lower, but in general, most estimates show that 50% or more of men are losing their hair by age 50.

-Twin studies from the early 2000s found that 80% of baldness is due to genetic risk factors, leaving the other 20% to be blamed on nutrition and toxicant exposure. [ref] More recent studies on the genes involved in balding put the heritability at over 90%, leaving little to be blamed on the environment.
+Twin studies from the early 2000s found 80% of baldness is due to genetic risk factors, leaving the other 20% to be blamed on nutrition and toxicant exposure. [ref] More recent studies on the genes involved in balding put the heritability at over 90%, leaving little to be blamed on the environment.
 It is considered to be a complex trait, with many genetic variants involved in the risk for balding (or protection against balding).[ref]

 So the question is: Can you do anything about going bald?

-The answer for many is that there are diet and lifestyle factors that may delay balding.
+The answer for many is there are diet and lifestyle factors that may delay balding.
 There are medications that may work for some, but the risk of side effects needs to be carefully considered.

 Terminology: Most studies refer to androgenic alopecia or male pattern baldness.
 Some of the most recent studies call it just ‘pattern baldness’, which is an indication that this is a problem that affects women as well as men.
 Whatever you call it, this type of balding usually begins as a receding hairline at the temples and a thinning of hair at the top, rear of the head (vertex).